-If you’d like to extend your study of Mathematics beyond GCSE but are more interested in supporting other subjects than learning theoretical ideas, this course is for you.
-The emphasis in this subject is in interpreting real, relevant information such as house prices, scientific graphs and tables, financial investment and taxation.
-Lessons will utilise ICT in the form of laptops, iPads and calculators to enhance your understanding of Mathematics.
+If you are wanting to extend your study of Mathematics beyond GCSE but are not wanting to study a full A level in Maths, this course is for you!
+The emphasis in this Mathematical Studies is in the application that maths has to real life and includes interpreting mathematical information such as house prices, scientific graphs and tables, financial investment and taxation.
+Lessons will promote the use of ICT in the form of laptops, iPads and calculators to enhance your understanding of Mathematics.

-To study Mathematical Studies at Bilborough, you need a grade C/4 or above in Maths GCSE and C/4 in English.
+To study Mathematical Studies at Bilborough, you need a grade 4 or above in Maths GCSE and 4 in English.
 The course is equivalent to an AS Level and is part of a national strategy to increase numbers of students taking Maths beyond GCSE.
-The course studied over two years.

 Our links with HE